-Do not wait for someone to infringe your patent.
-Put a strategy in place to deal with infringement before it happens and make it part of your overall protection and commercialisation strategy.
+Rather than waiting for someone to infringe your patent, we recommend you put a strategy in place to deal with infringement before it happens.
+This should be included as part of your overall commercialisation strategy.

-For help with handling infringement speak to an IP professional.
+For help with handling infringement speak to an intellectual property (IP) professional.